WHERE BIRDS OF A FEATHER FLOCK TOGETHER

 Field Activity Rotation

-Hillary grew up in the rural Wisconsin town of Scandinavia, a town with a population of 300.
+Hillary Thompson grew up in the rural Wisconsin town of Scandinavia, population 300.
 She spent most of her childhood collecting rocks, chasing toads, listening to birds, and swimming in the lakes.
 All this time outside led to a decision to major in Conservation Biology.
-Hillary graduated from UW Madison in 2010 with a BS degree in Zoology, Conservation Biology, and Scandinavian Studies.
-From there, she worked on a variety of projects studying beetles, sea lions, and fish, which took her from Madison to Wyoming, then to Washington, Oregon, and back home to Wisconsin.
+Hillary graduated from UW Madison in 2010 with BS degrees in Zoology, Conservation Biology, and Scandinavian Studies.
+From there, she worked on a variety of projects studying beetles, sea lions, and fish, which took her from Madison to Wyoming to Washington to Oregon and back home to Wisconsin.
 She started at ICF in 2012 as a Field Ecology Intern and never quite left.
 In 2014, she began her Master’s research at Clemson University, studying winter habitat use and non-breeding movements of Whooping Cranes in the Eastern Migratory Population.
 Hillary is now back at ICF working as the Whooping Crane Project Manager.

 Go behind the scenes of ICF’s veterinary clinic and connect with the top doc and dedicated staff responsible for the medical care of every crane on campus.
 Just a few steps away, aviculturists will discuss egg incubation and hatching for the Whooping Crane Reintroduction Program, and biologists will share how wild cranes are caught and monitored.